British Overseas Territories: Geography

 Collectively, the territories encompass a land area of about 480000 sqnmi.
 The vast majority of this land area constitutes the almost uninhabited British Antarctic Territory (the land area of all the territories excepting the Antarctic territory is only 18015 km2).
 The smallest by land area is Gibraltar, which lies on the southern tip of the Iberian Peninsula.
 The United Kingdom participates in the Antarctic Treaty System and, as part of a mutual agreement, the British Antarctic Territory is recognised by four of the six other sovereign nations making claims to Antarctic territory.

-Current overseas territories
+Present overseas territories

 The 14 British Overseas Territories are: